 7. Future Trends and Industry Insights.

-The focus of the interview was on Elizabeth’s experience with technical writing, editing and content creation.
-Elizabeth’s has seven-year experience creating content as a full-time union representative.
-She also has experience in moderating and editing distance learning content for NAMCOL’s diploma and bachelor’s programs in Youth and Community Development.
+• Elizabeth has four years of experience in moderating and editing distance learning content for NAMCOL’s diploma and bachelor’s programs in Youth and Community Development.
 Elizabeth’s role at NAMCOL allows her to merge her expertise in training and labour relations, with content development.
-These experience and achievements highlight Elizabeth’s commitment to improving educational quality.

-Approach to Content Development:
+Approach to Content Development

 Obinna Ikeako